BitOfUniverse/multiki/README.md

 ]
 ```

-2. Pass tasks to `Multiki.new` object
+2. Create new instance of `Multiki` class and pass tasks to it:

 ```ruby
   multiki = Multiki.new(tasks)
 ```

-3. Access results using standard enumerable methods:
+3. Get results using standard enumerable methods:

 ```ruby
    multiki.each do |result|